Where your council tax goes

 Communities remain at the heart of everything we do and we will continue to find new ways of working, improving our services and providing excellent value for money.

-We look forward to establishing our Local Lottery in 2020 which will help to support community groups and other organisations in their fundraising endeavours as well as provide a general good causes fund for worthy projects in the borough.
+We held our first launch event for the new Local Lottery in January 2020, attended by over 80 interested groups with tickets going on sale in February and the first draw taking place in March.
+This excellent initiative will help to support community groups and other organisations in their fundraising endeavours as well as provide a general good causes fund for worthy projects in the borough.

 Rate this page